Schwazze Announces Management Changes to Support the Next Phase of Company's Growth

 NEO: SHWZ

 DENVER, Oct.
-12, 2022 /PRNewswire/ - Medicine Man Technologies operating as Schwazze, SHWZ SHWZ ("Schwazze" or the "Company"), announces the following leadership changes within the Company's team:
+12, 2022 /CNW/ - Medicine Man Technologies operating as Schwazze, SHWZ SHWZ ("Schwazze" or the "Company"), announces the following leadership changes within the Company's team:

 President